Jean-Paul Rodrigue (2017), New York:

 regulatory framework.
 Yet, many transport systems, such as maritime

 and air transportation, are privately owned.
-The private sector thus
+There are however

 decisions, which reflects in new public transport policy paradigms.